jimstorch/pySICP/README.md

 ```python
 if resp == b'\x06\x01\x00\x00\x06\x01':
 ```
-These are my best guesses and I don't have another set to test.
+These are my best guesses as I don't have another set to test.